-Please take a few moments to familiarize yourself with the MS program with an emphasis in general psychology: review the course descriptions, peruse a few profiles of our accomplished alumni, and read the bios of some of the faculty and administration who will be your responsive and dedicated support system once you enroll.
-We know that the more you learn about CalSouthern’s School of Behavioral Sciences, the more you’ll realize that it’s the right choice for your master’s degree program.
+Please take a few moments to familiarize yourself with the Master of Science in Psychology (MS) with an emphasis in general psychology: review the course descriptions, peruse a few profiles of our accomplished alumni, and read the bios of some of the faculty and administration who will be your responsive and dedicated support system once you enroll.
+We know that the more you learn about CalSouthern’s School of Behavioral Sciences, the more you’ll realize that it’s the right choice for your master’s degree program in psychology.

 General Psychology Courses

 This course explores the neuroanatomy, neurophysiology, and biologic actions of psychopharmacological agents which are currently in use, as well as the indications for prescribing the agents, the side effects which may occur, and the clinical considerations for the psychologist in referring the patient for medication evaluation.
 The course serves as a foundation for further study for those Learners who plan to practice psychology in the event that psychologists are granted prescription privileges.
 Multicultural and ethical components are also considered.Learning Outcomes: